nazar-pc/ronion/spec.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in IETF [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 #### Glossary
-Initiator: the node that initiates communication.
+* Initiator: the node that initiates communication
-Responder: the node with which initiator wants to communicate with.
+* Responder: the node with which initiator wants to communicate with
-Routing path: a sequence of nodes, represented by their addresses, that form a path through which initiator and responder are connected.
+* Routing path: a sequence of nodes, represented by their addresses, that form a path through which initiator and responder are connected
-Packet: set of bytes to be transferred from one node to another.
+* Packet: set of bytes to be transferred from one node to another
+* Application: software that uses implementation of this protocol

 #### Assumptions
 The only assumption about encryption algorithm used is that authenticated encryption is used (application MUST specify MAC length in bytes).